TRENDING

 Black Mirror

-Social networks and the Internet put people in touch with each other as never before.
+Social networks and the Internet have put people in touch with each other like never before.
 Some individuals take advantage of the anonymity and depersonalization provided by the network to do harm without considering the consequences.
 This episode, a highly entertaining 90-minute procedural crime drama, focuses on the damaging power of words.

-Hated in the Nation sheds light on a social phenomenon that reflects Brooker’s misanthropic perspective.
-This episode’s exploration of social humanity is reminiscent of previous episodes such as The National Anthem, The Waldo Moment or White Bear.
+"Hated in the Nation" sheds light on a social phenomenon that reflects Brooker’s misanthropic perspective.
+This episode’s exploration of social humanity is reminiscent of previous episodes such as "The National Anthem," "The Waldo Moment" or "White Bear."
 It also delves into the potential implications of government surveillance on citizens, raising questions about the concept of Big Brother and its consequences.

 Black Museum (4x06)